mosaicml/composer/docs/source/notes/resumption.rst

     )

 In the original run, ``load_path`` would be used to get the starting checkpoint.
-For any future restarts, such as due to the spot instance being terminated, the loggers would be queried for the latest checkpoint the object store logger would be downloaded and used to resume training, and the ``load_path`` would be ignored.
+For any future restarts, such as due to the spot instance being terminated, the loggers would be queried for the latest checkpoint, which would be downloaded and used to resume training, and the ``load_path`` would be ignored.

 .. note::

-    The pretrained weights can also be loaded from object store with the trainer's ``load_object_store`` argument.
+    The pretrained weights can also be loaded from a remote file system with the trainer's ``load_object_store`` argument.
 In that way, our trainer is fully independent of any local storage!